kristofhracza/hacking-procedure/Hashes_password/pass_hash.md

 # Cewl
-Cewl can be used on a webpage and if one suspects that a password is hidden
+Cewl can be used on a webpage, and if one suspects that a password is hidden
 somewhere in the website.

 ## Usage